| Were

 browns or cool tones like pink and lavenders.
 Gray hair is gorgeous

 with grays, soft purples, and blues.
+If your eyes are blue, try

 brown and rose.
 Warm shades contrast the coolness of blue eyes,